walkerke/census-r/07-spatial-analysis-census.md

 ## Exercises

 1. Identify a different core-based statistical area of interest and use the methods introduced in this chapter to extract Census tracts or block groups for that CBSA.
-2. Replicate the `st_erase()` cartographic workflow for a different county with significant water area; a good choice is King County, Washington.
+2. Replicate the `erase_water()` cartographic workflow for a different county with significant water area; a good choice is King County, Washington.
 Be sure to transform your data to an appropriate projected coordinate system (selected with `suggest_crs()`) first.
-If the operation creates too many "holes" for water areas, try filtering down the water dataset by its `AWATER` column and retaining only the largest water areas, then re-run and see what you get.
+If the operation is too slow, try re-running with a higher area threshold and seeing what you get back.
 3. Acquire a spatial dataset with **tidycensus** for a region of interest and a variable of interest to you.
 Follow the instructions in this chapter to generate a spatial weights matrix, then compute a hot-spot analysis with `localG()`.